+- Google's Security

+Checkup feature

+provides security tips

-- adapted to how you use Google products.
+adapted to how you

+use Google products.

 - Google News may provide you with local news results based on your approximate location.

 - Google Search may provide you with results based on your approximate location.

-- Google Assistant can use your contacts to send a message at your request, like 'Send a text to John Smith'.
+- Google Assistant can use your contacts to send a message at your request, like "Send a text to John Smith."

-- Google Play uses information like apps that you've already installed and videos that you've watched on YouTube to suggest new apps that you might like.
+- Google Play uses information like apps you've already installed and videos you've watched on YouTube to suggest new apps you might like.

 - We may display a

 Google Doodle on the

 Search homepage to

 celebrate an event

 specific to your

 country.

-- Google can show you ads based on the context of the site that you're visiting, like ads for gardening equipment on a page about gardening tips.
+- Google can show you ads based on the context of the site you're visiting, like ads

-- When you're signed in to your Google Account and have the Web & App Activity

-- emails, docs and spreadsheets

-).
-Google

-Dashboard allows you to manage information associated with specific products.
+upload, or receive (like photos, videos, emails, docs and spreadsheet s).
+Google Dashboard allows you to manage information associated with specific products.

-- Personal information that you provide to us when you create a Google Account (like your name and password, phone number, date of birth or payment information).
+- Personal information that you provide us when you create a Google Account (like your name and password, phone number, date of birth, or payment information).

 - Information that we collect as you use our services:

 - Information

 about your

 apps,

-browsers
+browsers &

-and devices,

-such as
+devices, such

-unique
+as unique

 identifiers

 tied to the

-browser,

-application

-or device that